My Leaf blower doesn’t have bluetooth

 Raking the leaves without other input that would wash over my monkey mind let me focus.
 Just being out there on the chilly and windy but sunny day let me put my attention on what I wanted, and in this case it was on nothing.
 I dumped out all the crap in my head I could and most of the monkey mind too.

 It was meditative.
-I was paying attention to being mindful of the leaves, the dirt and all the dog poop.
-So much poop.
+I was paying attention to being mindful of the leaves and the dirt.
 Anyway, the wind blew the piles around a lot.
 Instead of falling into my anger cycle I just watched the wind take the leaves where it would with a calm ease.
 Then I raked them up again.
 No big deal.